becarpenter/tlv/README.md

 The pattern format is documented in the python source file - import tlv and do help(tlv.pattern).
 Of course, help(tlv) is also available.

 This code IS NOT INTENDED FOR PRODUCTION USE.
 See the license and disclaimer in the tlv.py source file.

+There's also some toy code for Service Oriented IP (draft-jiang-service-oriented-ip), purely FYI.